7 Analysis

 inner_join(region_names, by = c('region' = 'key'))

-The dungeon data imported here is a week of dungeon runs, where we are picking the dungeons with the highest score.
-This dataset is roughly what the site Subcreation uses for its main data analysis, of dungeons and of specializations.
+The dungeon data imported here is a week of dungeon runs, in which we pick the dungeons with the highest score.

 Let us start by looking at a density curve, just to get an early overview of what is going on.
-While here, compute a mean score and draw it as a big dashed red line on top.
+While here, compute a mean score and draw it as a dashed line.

 Code